We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Depending on the type of precious metal of your ring, you’ll want to follow the care instructions to ensure it stays shiny and in great shape.
 Over time, every type of metal will tarnish due to oxygen and moisture coming into contact with your ring.

-White gold needs to be dipped every few years to replace the rhodium plating and to retain its color and luster.
+White gold rings are typically plated with a thin coating of rhodium.
+A white gold ring needs to be dipped every few years to replace the rhodium plating, otherwise it can wear away and cause the ring to yellow and lose its luster.
 This process is inexpensive and many jewelers even offer the service for free.

 Reputable diamond vendors will usually offer a warranty for their jewelry products.
 Blue Nile’s lifetime warranty, for example, offers repair and replacement for any manufacturer defects for the life of the ring.
 James Allen also provides a lifetime manufacturer warranty along with free prong tightening, re-polishing, cleaning services and rhodium plating.